-

 4. Communicate new reporting to clients

-Rolling out new dashboards requires thoughtful client education.
-Focus on explaining your measurement approach.
-Walk them through how to use the tools and dashboards you've built.
 Be upfront about any limitations, but frame them within the context of what the dashboard accomplishes.
 For instance, if a client wants to compare a single campaign's performance against channel metrics on an ROI dashboard, explain why this might skew the analysis and suggest better alternatives.

 Make metric definitions easily accessible, especially as clients familiarize themselves with new reporting tools.
 This will help prevent confusion and build confidence in the data they see.

-5. Scaling your reporting process
+5. Scale your reporting process

 As you onboard more clients, data management becomes more complex.
 Build internal knowledge-sharing systems so account managers can learn from each other's most effective techniques.

 You should also maintain flexibility in your reporting structure.
-Client needs evolve and your reporting system should be able to adapt.
+Client needs evolve, and your reporting system should be able to adapt.

 3 automated reporting agency success stories